epics-modules/lua/docs/luaReleaseNotes.md

 - **luascript record async rework.** Asynchronous mode (`SYNC=Async`) now uses the EPICS callback system instead of creating a new thread per process cycle.

+- **luascript record array (table) output.** Returning a Lua table from CODE writes an array output (AVAL).
+The element type (ATYP) is chosen from the table contents: an all-integer table stays integer, a mix of integers and floats is promoted to double, and a table of strings now writes a proper `DBF_STRING` array (previously it produced a char array of each string's first character).
+Arrays end at the first `nil`.

 - **Event synchronization library.** New `event` library providing event flags for inter-thread signaling.
 Flags can be anonymous (local to a Lua state) or named